#199382 - 06/16/05 03:48 PM

 Loc: Mableton, GA

-hey arc remember cameron ran over one night and looked at the guys hood and its just painted black to look like carbon fiber. he even used high gloss paint on the hood didn't know they had high gloss carbon fiber.
+hey arc remember cameron ran over one night and looked at the guys hood and its just painted black to look like carbon fiber. confused he even used high gloss paint on the hood didn't know they had high gloss carbon fiber.

 _________________________